Central Intercollegiate Athletic Association: Women's sponsored sports by school

+Women's varsity sports not sponsored by the Central Intercollegiate Athletic Association which are played by CIAA schools:

 Conference facilities

 CIAA Basketball Tournament

 The CIAA is the first NCAA Division II conference to have its tournament televised as part of Championship Week on ESPN.
 Over 100,000 fans and spectators are in attendance annually and it has become one of the largest college basketball events in the nation.
 During the week of the tournament, there are many high-profile social and celebratory events associated with the event.
 The last day of the tournament is known as "Super Saturday" in which the men's and women's tournament champions are crowned.
 For 15 years, the tournament had an annual $55 million economic impact on Charlotte, North Carolina and was consistently the largest event held in the city every year.
-The conference was offered better incentives to move it to Baltimore, Maryland in 2021, where it will remain at least through 2025.
+The conference was offered better incentives to move it to Baltimore, Maryland, in 2021, where it will remain at least through 2025.

 CIAA cheerleading

 One of the signature events of "Super Saturday" at the CIAA Basketball Tournament is the Cheer Exhibition.
 At the exhibition, CIAA cheer squads showcase elaborate routines to entertain spectators and display their talents.
 Every cheerleading team in the CIAA is a "Stomp-N-Shake" squad which is a unique style of cheer that is most common among historically Black colleges and schools located in the East Coast region.

 The CIAA is one of the only conferences in the country that has an annual All-Conference Cheerleading Team.
 The All-Conference Cheerleading Team is a recognition bestowed on select cheerleaders in the conference that exemplify the epitome of school spirit, leadership, athleticism, and academic excellence.